deyavuz/ds105a-weather-research/README.md

 ## Findings
 I have gone into more detail in [NB04](), but to summarize:
 - London ranked 4/5 rainiest city in my dataset meaning that;
-- London is most likely <b> not </b> as rainy as the movies make it out to be!
+- London is most likely <b> not </b> as rainy as the movies make it out to be!;
+- Because there are at least 3 cities rainier than London, which also have considerable movie presences

 ## Use of AI Chatbot, ChatGPT
 Although I did all of the coding and creative work for this assignment myself, I got help from ChatGPT when I needed help understanding my error codes and some chunks of code that we wrote in the labs/lectures.
 You can find a link to my conversation with the Chatbot [here]()!